butler-consulting/google-font-manager/readme.txt

 5. Start previewing and adding fonts to your site.
 Happy Typography!

+== Upgrade Notice ==

+Since this is the first release version, there are no upgrade notices.

 == Notes & Known Issues ==

-This plugin has been developed for modern browsers and makes liberal use of HTML5 data attributes and may not function as intended in older web browsers...
-YOU HAVE BEEN WARNED!
+This plugin has been developed for modern browsers and makes liberal use of HTML5 data attributes and may not function as intended in older web browsers... **YOU HAVE BEEN WARNED!**

 As this plugin was developed for internal training purposes to teach new programmers how to write plugins "our way", we have full documentation available.
 Although a languages folder exists in the plugin (google-font-manager/lang) no translations have been added to this version.
 As this plugin is used as a training tool, we are also utilizing it for producing an instructional video on how to add translations to your WordPress plugins.
 Once that tutorial is complete, we will update this plugin with some added translations.

 Finally, and along the same lines, some of the "responsivness" in the UI may seem lacking in this initial version.
 This is for the same reason.
 We will be adding a tutorial on how to add responsive conditionals and will update the plugin when that is complete.
 In the meantime, have fun with the plugin and let us know what you think!

 == Screenshots ==